 As with most other industries, the non-traditional construction industry didn’t stand still but developed too.
 As a result, it was in the 1960s that a new form of building evolved under the name of Rationalised Traditional Construction.
 We commonly know this in its abbreviated form … RAT-Trads.

 Rationalised Traditional Construction – Crosswalls

 Rationalised Traditional Construction (RAT-Trad) was developed as a form of construction in the 1960s but became common in the 1970’s and hence, is normally associated with this era.

-As the name suggests, it’s a form of construction which incorporates both traditional and non-traditional methods – typically as follows:
+As the name “Rationalised Traditional Construction” suggests, it’s a form of construction which incorporates both traditional and non-traditional methods.

-The roof was usually of traditional timber construction.
+The roof is usually of traditional timber construction.

 The major advantage of Rationalised Traditional Construction was speed of build.
 Only the gables and party walls needed to be built on-site.
 Layouts, dimensions and details of the infill panels could be standardised and produced off-site.
 Certain existing timber frame non-traditional systems could be incorporated too.
 This meant the panels only required assembly on-site and the only additional site requirements after installation were the addition of glazing and doors.
 This resulted in a significant saving in both time and cost.